By Paul Scally

 Step 5

 This ice cream can be eaten directly out of the freezer.
 It doesn't need to sit out before scooping, but it will melt quickly.
-Its texture is a cross between soft serve and a chocolate Italian ice
+Its texture is similar to a chocolate Italian ice

 View on poormanprotein.com